-For laser science, one major goal is to achieve full control over the spatial, temporal and polarization properties of light, and to learn how to precisely manipulate these properties.
-A property of light is called the Orbital Angular Momentum (OAM), that depends on the spatial distribution of the phase (or crests) of a donut-shaped light beam.
-More recently, a new variant of OAM was discovered - called the spatial-temporal OAM (ST-OAM), with much more elusive properties, since the phase/crests of light evolve both temporally and spatially.
-In a collaboration led by senior scientist Dr. Chen-Ting Liao, working with graduate student Guan Gui and JILA Fellows Margaret Murnane and Henry Kapteyn, the team explored how such beams change after propagating through nonlinear crystals that can change their color.
-“Over the past few years, we have been studying pure spatial-OAM and its variations such as spin-orbit coupled OAM beams , time-varying OAM beams (also called self-torqued beams).”Dr. Chen-Ting Liao stated.
-The team’s new results, published in Nature Photonics, uncovered the conservation laws underpinning how such an ST-OAM beam undergoes frequency doubling in a process known as Second Harmonic Generation (SHG).
+For laser science, one major goal is to achieve full control over the spatial, temporal, and polarization properties of light, and to learn how to precisely manipulate these properties.
+One property of light, called the Orbital Angular Momentum (OAM), depends on the spatial distribution of the phase (or crests) of a doughnut-shaped light beam.
+More recently, a new variant of OAM was discovered—called the spatial-temporal OAM (i.e., ST-OAM)—with much more elusive properties, since the phase/crests of light evolve both temporally and spatially.
+A collaboration led by senior scientist Dr. Chen-Ting Liao, working with graduate student Guan Gui and JILA Fellows Margaret Murnane and Henry Kapteyn explored how such beams change after propagating through nonlinear crystals that can change their color.
+“Over the past few years, we have been studying pure spatial-OAM and its variations such as spin-orbit coupled OAM beams and time-varying OAM beams (also called self-torqued beams).”Dr. Chen-Ting Liao stated.
+The team’s new results, published in Nature Photonics in 2021, uncovered the conservation laws underpinning how such an ST-OAM beam undergoes frequency doubling in a process known as Second Harmonic Generation (SHG).

 Planes and Helicopters

-SHG is considered one of the most fundamental non-linear processes - where two photons with the same energy interact with a nonlinear material and combine together.
+SHG is considered one of the most fundamental non-linear processes, wherein two photons with the same energy interact with a nonlinear material and combine together.
 This generates a new photon that has double the energy of the original two photons.
 The team first used a pulse shaper to form ST-OAM light in the infrared region of the spectrum, and then focused it into a nonlinear crystal.
-They then carefully characterized the output blue SHG light in space and time, to see how the spatial and temporal shape and phase/crests evolved over time.
+Then they carefully characterized the output blue SHG light in space and time, to see how the spatial and temporal shape and phase/crests evolved over time.